pkErbynn/learn-web-technologies/presentations and labs/Module 3 - Java & OOP/java.md

 #### Objects & Classes
 * Identify five core objects in University domain(like [UCC :)](https://www.google.com/maps/uv?hl=en&pb=!1s0xfddfed6fc798569%3A0x7531c2a02fe48636!3m1!7e115!4shttps%3A%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipNSarQTgSQ_yLcQ9fFD_Rg-pGNThcstyOgJqVAl%3Dw216-h144-k-no!5suniversity%20of%20cape%20coast%20-%20Google%20Search!15sCgIgAQ&imagekey=!1e10!2sAF1QipNSarQTgSQ_yLcQ9fFD_Rg-pGNThcstyOgJqVAl&sa=X&ved=2ahUKEwjLkqjRx_HpAhWzgVwKHWaFAKwQoiowFHoECB0QBg) ).
 Discuss some of their properties and behaviours.
 * Investigate if there exist a has-a relationship between these objects entities.
-* Create a class with private fields including getters and setter.
+* Create a class with 3 properties using a `constructor` and `getters`.
 Define an instance of that class and access access its members.
+* Create a class with 3 properties using `getters` and `setters`.
+Define an instance of that class and access access its members.
+* Investigate the different difference between the two classes?
+When will you use one over the other?
 ### Other Lookups & Resources
  - [W3 Schools - Java Classes](https://www.w3schools.com/java/java_oop.asp)
  - [Java Head-First](https://drive.google.com/file/d/1-C3exbKz8Eg7b5a8aiVwwV6_JQJrydhu/view?usp=sharing)